ingo/ingo.github.io/_recipes/white_miso_dip.md

 title: White Miso Dip
 ---

 Perfect for a healthy snack or appetizer.
 This White Miso Dip is a delightful blend of flavors that pairs perfectly with an assortment of fresh vegetables.
-It's quick to whip up and makes for a healthy snack or appetizer.

 ### Ingredients